mitch000001/pystring/README.md

 Python-like strings for Go

-Only a few methods are implemented so far.
+Only some of the string methods available in Python are implemented so far.
-Patches and improvements are welcome.
+Pull requests are welcome.

+GPL2
+Alexander Rødseth, 2013